-Approximately 80% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
-Each manuscript is assigned to a single independent peer reviewer if it is deemed necessary based on the article's content.
+Approximately 14% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Each manuscript is assigned to at least one peer reviewer.
 The journal follows a single-blind reviewing procedure.
-The period from submission to the first decision is 50 days on average.
-The approximate rejection rate is 20%.
-The final decision on the acceptance of a manuscript for publication is made by the Editor-in-Chief or by the Deputy Editor-in-Chief.
+The period from submission to the first decision is up to 63 days.
+The approximate rejection rate is 33%.
+The final decision on the acceptance of a manuscript for publication is made by the Meeting of the Members of the Editorial Board.

-If Editors publish in the journal, they do not participate in the decision-making process for manuscripts where they are listed as co-authors.
+If Editors, including the Editor-in-Chief, publish in the journal, they do not participate in the decision-making process for manuscripts where they are listed as co-authors.